StanfordAHA/garnet/tapeout_16/README.md

-# README for backend scripts
+# Backend scripts: "One-button" automatic flow / buildkite

-# "One-button" automatic flow
+Buildkite runs the full Garnet physical flow on every check-in to the "tapeout_sr" branch.

-The full Garnet physical flow runs on every "tapeout_sr" branch check-in.
-There are two separate pipelines; one runs the generator followed by tile synthesis and layout, and one runs the top-level PNR, e.g.
+The run includes two separate pipelines.
+One runs the generator followed by tile synthesis and layout, and one runs the top-level PNR, e.g.
 * https://buildkite.com/tapeout-aha/pe-plus-mem/builds/128
 * https://buildkite.com/tapeout-aha/top/builds/326